top of page

 And last, but not least, I'm also incredibly happy that this little journey outside my comfort zone led me to finding wonderful self-care products I never would have found otherwise, products that have given me the gift of happier, healthier, softer skin in under 5 minutes a day.

-The moral of the story is to take the risk and ask for exactly what you want because even if you fail, you often learn more from failure than success.
+The moral of the story is to take the risk and ask for exactly what you want because even if you fail, you often learn more from failure than success as long as you study that failure, so you don't continue to make the same mistakes.
 Not only that, but failure is often accompanied by some pleasantly unexpected rewards.

 And with that, here's to Kate, Scarlett, The Outset's mantra and the start of a more confident me!